noodldocs/noodldocs.github.io/modules/graphql/graphql-node.md

 This node enables you to connect to GraphQL based API:s in a quick and easy way.

-!> Note: To use the GraphQL node you first need to [add](modules/graphql/graphql-guide.md) the GraphQL module to your project.

 <div class="ndl-images">
     <img src="/modules/graphql/graphql-guide-img/graphql-query-node.png" class="ndl-image medium"></img>
 </div>